 One of our favorite Blue Ridge activities, picking apples at Mercier Orchards was also the first thing we ever did as a family in the North Georgia mountain town.

-Picking apples in Georgia is extremely popular, and this family-owned farm is the largest apple orchard in the Southeast.
+Picking apples in Georgia is extremely popular, and this family-owned farm is one of the largest apple orchards in the Southeast.
 At 75+ years, it’s also one of the oldest apple orchards in North GA!

 But the 20+ varieties found in the Mercier apple orchard aren’t the only highlight of this beloved Blue Ridge attraction.
 Their “U-Pick” offerings also include strawberries, blueberries, peaches, and blackberries.

 Other activities include a tractor tour of the apple orchards, a farm winery and tasting room, a restaurant, and a store selling everything from fresh North GA apples and their famous fried apple pies to hard apple cider, jams and preserves, and more.